pran-7-5/eco_style/README.md

 Shutdown all types of power plants.
 Homes in cities can be powered by solar.
 Just 1 panel is required for one home, already available.

+Stop building hydro power dams.

-Stop digging mines = we don't need metals anymore = natural flax fiber and carbon fiber parts are used now and more efficient and lightweight.
+Stop digging mines = we don't need metals anymore = natural hemp fiber and carbon fiber parts are used now and more efficient and lightweight.

 Banning of cement.